prescience-data/php-cloaker/readme.md

 ## Thoughts

 For practical use, I would also add in a geo blocker to avoid sending unwanted geos to the business page, as well as improve the robustness of the bot check.
+You'll probably have this cloak page behind Cloudflare so you can use https://www.cloudflare.com/cdn-cgi/trace to get the users IP and region.

 I would also probably want to deploy a Google Tag Manager to tag anyone that triggers a redirect so that I can map their path to a sale or end user action for campaign optimisation purposes.
 Naturally, you would want to obfuscate the GTM id as well to avoid footprints.